 Mage

-Mages are an important component to have in your party, as they can create barriers, control enemies, and various other magical abilities.
+Mages are important in your party, as they can create barriers, control enemies, and various other magical abilities.

-If you choose to create your playable character as a Mage, the main benefit will be that you have more control on the accuracy of the spells they are casting.
-If you only have a Mage as a companion, casting control is not as secure.
+If you choose to create your playable character as a Mage, the main benefit will be that you have more control over the accuracy of the spells they are casting.
+Casting control is not as secure if you only have a Mage as a companion.

 The pros of choosing a Mage involve a great capability of support and a high area of effect damage.
 The cons are utilizing light armor and a lower single-target DTS.

-The advantages of Mage are that the starting health is 450 points (lowest among all 3 classes), critical damage bonus of 40%, and flanking damage bonus of 25%.
+The advantages of Mage are that the starting health is 450 points (lowest among all 3 classes), a critical damage bonus of 40%, and a flanking damage bonus of 25%.

 Looking to be a mage?
 Check out the best Mage Staff in Dragon Age Inquistion.